dawansv/gnucash-custom-reports/README.md

 **Filename**: transaction-extended.scm

-**Description**: Based on the built-in transaction report, it provides a Sort by Substring option which includes a regular expression match similar to the one offered for the transaction filter.
+**Description**: Based on the built-in transaction report, it provides these additional features:
++ a Sort by Substring option which includes a regular expression match similar to the one offered for the transaction filter.
 That feature is the generic version of the Transaction Report with Tags.
++ a new option on the display tab called "Use More Permissive Match for Other Account Name and Code".
+This option enables a more permissive match for the other account name and code in order to reduce the number of "split transaction" account names with multisplits.

 ### Transaction Report with Tags